Planning Your Canadian Rockies Train Trip

 Some people think about a train trip to the Canadian Rockies for years before they do it.
-Others decide on the spur of the moment to take the train (the plunge) and make plans on their way to the airport.
+Others decide on the spur of the moment to take the train and make plans on their way to the airport (well, almost).

 While both methods work, some advance planning increases your odds of getting what you want and having a stress free, rewarding experience.
-Here are some decisions you’ll want to make before booking your trip
+Here are some decisions you’ll consider as you plan your trip.

 1. Which month do you want to travel?

-May is the most popular month to travel because winter is over and train prices are lower than they are in June, July, August and September.
-To balance the lower prices, temperatures are lower in both Banff and Lake Louise in May.
+May is the most popular month to travel because winter is over and train prices are lower than they will be in June, July, August and September.
+To balance the lower prices, temperatures are lower in Banff, Lake Louise and Jasper in May.

 Banff is situated at an altitude of 1384 m (4541 feet) and Lake Louise is situated at an altitude of 1661 m (5449 feet).
 Lake Louise thaws, on average, about June 15.
 Jasper is situated at an altitude of 1062 m (3484 feet).